JSON Policy Deployment - Chrome

 ### Step 3: Deploying the Keeper JSON Policy File

-Use your preferred method (utility or script) to push the **keeperbe.json** policy file and Chrome Browser to the target Linux devices in your organization.
+Use your preferred method (utility or script) to push the **keeperbe.json** policy file and Chrome to the target Linux devices in your organization.

 * Push the **keeperbe.json** file to the `/etc/opt/chrome/policies/managed` directory on all target Linux devices in your network.